Aryonal/auto-sessions.nvim/README.md

-Still WIP.

 # sessions.nvim

-An experimental plugin for session management.
-Extract from personal config.
+An experimental plugin for neovim session management.

 ## Features